 The board, however, denied the application because Shawn’s designated engineer was an independent contractor and not an employee.
 While the license law requires a full-time engineer, nowhere does it state the word “employee.”
 The board itself defines “full-time” as working substantially all of a firm’s engineering hours.

 Because TWISM’s engineering manager met the legal requirements and because, as a small, startup company, it had to economize, Shawn challenged the board’s denial in court.
 There, his efforts to run his business instead ran into another roadblock.

 Judicial deference, as it’s known, is a dubious legal doctrine through which judges defer to an agency’s interpretation of supposedly ambiguous laws, essentially rubber-stamping agency decisions.
-In Shawn’s case, courts leaned on judicial deference to determine that the law’s requirements are ambiguous and thus the board’s interpretation prevailed, and, therefore, that Ohio law actually did not allow independent contractors to serve as a company’s engineering manager.
+In Shawn’s case, courts leaned on judicial deference to adopt the board’s interpretation, according to which, that Ohio law did not allow independent contractors to serve as a company’s engineering manager.

 Ohio’s unfair deference doctrine has a federal counterpart known as “Chevron deference” that requires judges to defer to federal regulators’ interpretation of laws they carry out.
 Agencies win nearly 80% of cases when Chevron applies, compared to 38% when courts don’t put a thumb on the scale in the government’s favor.

 Whether it’s the state or federal level of government, such deference violates the constitutional separation of powers, whereby the judiciary alone says what the law is.